Zoom on the Westinghouse WGen5500

 The following charts are provided to give you an idea of how some of the key specs of the Westinghouse WGen5500 compare to generators of similar power (between 5000 and 6000 W).

-- With a dry weight of 174 pounds, the Westinghouse WGen5500 finds itself in the expected weight range for generators able to produce between 5000 and 6000 rated watts.
-If weight is your top priority, one of the champions in this power category is the WEN GN6000, weighing just 119 pounds.
+- Having a dry weight of 174 lbs, the Westinghouse WGen5500 belongs in the expected weight range for generators which produce 5000 to 6000 rated watts.
+Regarding dry weight, one of the champions in the same power range is the Genmax GM6000XiE, with a dry weight of only 106.9 lbs.

-- With a run time of up to 20 hours at 25% load, the WGen5500 has one of the highest run times, compared to its similarly powerful peers.
+- As the WGen5500 features an autonomy of up to 20 hours at 25% load, it has one of the highest run times in comparison to the other generators of its power range.

-- Run times are important, yet thanks to their dependence on the fuel capacity, they should be judged along with the fuel consumption of the device.
-As this generator uses an estimated 0.33 GPH (gallon per hour) at a 25% load, it finds itself in the average gasoline consumption range of similar products.
-If not satisfied with the afore-mentioned fuel consumption, you may wish to check out the Westinghouse WGen5300DFv.
-With a fuel consumption of as little as 0.24 GPH, it is one of the most efficient generators currently on the market.
+- Even though run times are undoubtedly important, they are dependent on the fuel capacity to a large extent.
+For a more wholesome picture, we must take into consideration the fuel consumption of the generator.
+Standing at an estimated 0.33 GPH (gallon per hour) at a 25% load, this generator is somewhat average in this area compared to other devices, within the aforementioned wattage range.
+If not satisfied with the afore-mentioned fuel consumption, you may wish to check out the Genmax GM5500i.
+With a fuel consumption of as little as 0.27 GPH, it is one of the most efficient generators currently on the market.

 As you can see from this interactive chart, when compared to other 5000-6000W generators, the Westinghouse WGen5500 is on the cheap side of the price range.